-An important part of sales success is keeping your leads organised.
+An important part of sales success is keeping your leads organized.
 Not only is it central to managing your sales pipeline and activities as a whole, but it’s also fundamental to understanding your customers.
-However, we know that it isn’t always that easy to differentiate between a suspect and a prospect.
-Especially when at face value, they appear so similar.
+However, we know it isn’t always easy to differentiate between a suspect and a prospect.
+Especially when, at face value, they appear so similar.
 That’s why in this article, we’ve provided you with our guide to separating suspects and prospects.
-Read on to learn how to successfully separate and improve the leads in your sales funnel, which will ultimately increase conversions, improve your prospecting efforts and save precious time for other sales activities.
+Read on to learn how to successfully separate and improve the leads in your sales funnel, which will ultimately increase conversions, improve your prospecting efforts, and save precious time for other sales activities.

 Also read: